International Studies Course Descriptions

 Intl 390 Foundations of Global Studies (4 credits)

-Exploration of key ideas and theories for analyzing and interpreting global social and cultural realities, from positivism, liberalisn, and Marxism to contemporary critiques and new approaches.
+Exploration of key ideas and theories for analyzing and interpreting global social and cultural realities, from positivism, liberalism, and Marxism to contemporary critiques and new approaches.
 Includes social science and humanities, Western and non-Western perspectives.
 Uses historical and comparative framework, as well as case studies.
-Required prerequisite of Intl 201
+Prerequisite: INTL 201.

 Intl 395 Colloquium (1 credit)

 Lectures by PSU and visiting scholars on major world issues.